-$^{^{6}}$ I do not claim that these categories are exhaustive of all types of causes with material continuity.
+9I do not claim that these categories are exhaustive of all types of causes with material continuity.

-7These examples may seem in tension with interventionism in the sense that cause and effect appear to reference the same object.
+10These examples may seem in tension with interventionism in the sense that cause and effect appear to reference the same object.
 Within the interventionist framework cause and effect must refer to sufficiently distinct properties such that it is possible to (hypothetically or conceptually) intervene on X without, at the same time, also intervening on Y. If this is not possible it suggests that, instead of X being a cause of Y, that X might just be Y (and vice versa).
-For example, consider the claim that turning a door handle to the clockwise position causes a "dextrorotatory" handle, or that introducing a disease gene into an organism causes a "mutated" genome, or that opening a refrigerator causes the door to be ajar.
+For example, consider the claim that turning a door handle to the clockwise position causes a "dextrootatory" handle, or that introducing a disease gene into an organism causes a "mutated" genome, or that opening a refrigerator causes the door to be ajar.
 In each of these examples, instead of the purported cause producing the effect, both merely re-describe the same phenomenon.
 Examples of object-oriented causation do not have this issue because, although cause and effect are associated with the same object, they refer to sufficiently distinct properties of the object.
 For example, in movement cases X and Y refer to different spatial locations, as there is interest in knowing whether the object's presence at one is causally relevant to its later presence at another.
 In manufacture cases X and Y refer to distinct forms-there is interest in knowing whether taking on one form X is causally relevant to the object then taking on another Y.

-"object" that is followed through the causal process as the marble "is not only the material out of which the statue is made; it is also the subject of change, that is, the thing that undergoes the change and results in a statue" (Falcon 2019).
+12While my analysis of "material continuity" bears similarity to the notion of "material causation" discussed in the philosophical literature, they are not synonymous.
+The Aristotelian notion of material cause is often associated with an "object" that is followed through the causal process as the marble "is not only the material out of which the statue is made; it is also the subject of change, that is, the thing that undergoes the change and results in a statue" (Falcon 2019).
 Of course, the starting material is just one cause of the downstream outcome, as other causes convert these materials into the final product.
 So, for example, just as a sculptor converts the bare marble into a statue, an enzyme converts a metabolite into a chemical product and developmental factors transform the egg into a butterfly.
-These "guiding" causes-sometimes referred to as "structuring causes" or "constraints"-are responsible for converting, channeling, or guiding the upstream starting material into a particular downstream outcome (Dretske 1988; Haslanger 2016).
-Part of what this shows is that causes with material continuity are one of many causes in multicausal situations.9
+These "guiding" causes-sometimes referred to as "structuring causes" or "constraints"-are responsible for converting, channeling, or guiding the upstream starting material into a particular downstream outcome (Dretske 1988).
+Part of what this shows is that causes with material continuity are one of many causes in multicausal situations.13